TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.stock.jpeg"><img src="/images/ppl.e.dickie.jpeg"></a>
 </figure>

 Dr. Erin Dickie (PhD, Neurological Sciences, McGill University) is a Project Scientist.
 Dr. Dickie’s research focus is personalized connectomics, or the ability to map brain organization at the level of the individual.
-Individual mapping of brain function may be a critical first step in the design of targets for stimulation therapy.
-Dr. Dickie recently submitted a manuscript describing her tool for mapping neurodiversity (PINT), and showed that the brains of those affected by autism and more variable in their organization that those of typically developing controls.
-This work suggests that personalized brain mapping might be a critical first step for future biomarker discovery.
-Dr. Dickie also assists with the lab’s data management and analysis system, and builds automated tools for data analysis.
-In the past year, she has developed a new tool for surface-based analyses (ciftify) that has been publicly available and adopted by international groups.
+She recently published a paper in Biological Psychiatry, finding that personalized brain mapping might facilitate biomarker discovery.
+In this paper, she introduced a novel tool for mapping neurodiversity (PINT), and showed that the brains of those affected by autism are more variable in their organization than those of typically developing controls.
+Dr. Dickie was recently awarded a NARSAD Young Investigator Award to investigate how individual mapping of brain function may be a critical first step for the design of targets for neurostimulation therapy.
+Dr. Dickie also founded the “ciftify” open software framework for surface-based analyses of MR data, with collaboration from the developers of the Human Connectome Project.
+She serves as an invited instructor and member in international initiatives for education and best scientific practices, including the International Neuroinformatics Coordinating Facility (INCF) working group for Reproducibility and Best Practices in Human Brain Imaging.

 Dr. Lindsay Oliver, Ph.D